An explanation of the different meanings of the English phrasal verb 'go on' from a native speaker, with lots of example sentences

 Potential synonyms | To continue, to keep on, to keep going, to persist, to carry on |

-Sometimes this can be to talk about a state or specific action which continues in the same way as before without specifying what the state or action is.
+Sometimes, this can be to talk about a state or specific action which continues in the same way as before, without specifying what the state or action is.
 In these cases we often add the words 'in this way' or 'like this/that' after 'go on'.

 I haven't had a job for several months now.
 I can't go on like this for much longer!
-INTENDED MEANING: I cannot continue to survive without any income for very long.

 I intend to go on learning Mandarin until I am completely fluent.
-INTENDED MEANING: I want to continue learning Mandarin until I am fluent.

 Are you just going to go on working there for the rest of your life?
-INTENDED MEANING: Will you continue to work there for your entire career?

 I've injured my knee and I need to rest but I intend to go on running when it is better.
-INTENDED MEANING: Due to a hurt knee I can't jog at the moment but I want to do it again in the future.

 EXTRA TIP TO SOUND LIKE A NATIVE